+Admission to the Bachelor of Science Information Technology (BSIT) program suggests that a student has completed two units of secondary math with a "C" or better, to include Algebra II.
 Admission to the CIS program encourages that students have completed two units of secondary math with a "C" or better, to include Algebra.
 It is strongly recommended that students who plan to enroll in the BSIT program have successfully completed one networking or programming course; those who do not meet this requirement are encouraged to enroll in the CIS program until they have completed two terms.